-In the natural sciences, the museum demonstrated the possibility of knowing and cataloguing the world ethically.
+In the natural sciences, the museum demonstrated the possibility of knowing the world ethically.
 It was this that gave this institution the status of a truth institution.
 Other disciplines were variably successful in emulating the natural sciences and some, like art history, while they embraced the same principles, were incapable of establishing the same ethical relationship to their subject matter.
-This chapter discusses and problematises these engagements using the concepts of bordering.
-It goes on to consider the implications of expertise, and how this repositioned the museum in society, and transferred the focus and legitimacy of knowledge into a structure of institutions and careers that demanded the citizen’s obedience.
+And, of course, even the natural sciences in museums had their struggles with ethics.
+This chapter discusses and problematises these engagements using the concept of bordering.
+It goes on to consider the implications of expertise, and how this repositioned the museum and knowledge in society; transferring the focus and legitimacy of knowledge into a structure of institutions and careers that demanded the citizen’s obedience.
 The curator becomes a border guard; the museum a border post.
-While the museum would continue to claim virtue, it would find itself compromised by institutionalism and transformed from an institution wedded to progress to one mired in conservatism.
+While the museum would continue to claim virtue, it would find itself compromised by institutionalism and transformed from an institution wedded to progress to one mired in intellectual conservatism.

 4 The Museum’s Ethical Rebordering

-After 1960, museums found themselves repeatedly challenged because of the borders they superimposed on society and guarded; borders around race, gender, class, and so on.
+After 1960, museums found themselves repeatedly challenged because of the borders they superimposed on society; borders around race, gender, class, and so on.
 This challenge called for the museum and the knowledge it promulgated to undergo ethical rebordering.
 This chapter examines the nature of these borders by attending to the admission of Black artists into the Museum of Modern Art (MoMA) in New York.
 This was part of a larger ‘multicultural’ debate in art history.
-The chapter argues that for the language of change to abandon notions of post- and turns and to replace it with concepts of the border and bordering so that power relationships and the liminality of knowledge and memory can be exposed.
+The chapter argues for the language of change to abandon notions of post-this and that, and turns in thinking, and to replace these notions with concepts of the border and bordering so that power relationships, and the liminality of knowledge and memory, can be exposed.
 The border zone does not articulate a simple binary opposition but a complex of competing and changing positions.
 The chapter ends by examining the reimagined MoMA of 2019, which seemed at last to embrace changes it had known were necessary some 50 years earlier.
 The museum had been ethically rebordered.

 Part IV: The Borders of Memory